🛡️ DARK SOULS BUILD CALCULATOR

 🏃 Endurance — Stamina and Equip Load

 Endurance raises both Stamina and Equip Load.
 Stamina determines how many attacks, rolls, and blocks you can perform before your bar empties.
 In the calculator, Stamina is calculated as 80 plus your Endurance value multiplied by 2.
-The stamina soft cap sits at Endurance 40 — above this, gains slow significantly.
+The stamina soft cap sits at Endurance 40 — above this, gains slow significantly (Dark Souls Fandom Wiki).
 Most builds benefit from reaching at least Endurance 28–34.

-Vitality directly increases your Equip Load capacity.
-In the calculator, max load equals 40 plus Vitality multiplied by 1.5.
+In Dark Souls 1, Vitality is the stat that increases your Equip Load capacity (this is separate from the Vitality that increases HP).
+The calculator labels this as VTL to avoid confusion.
+Max load equals 40 plus Vitality (VTL) multiplied by 1.5.
 Equip Load determines which roll type you perform — the single most important movement decision in Dark Souls.
 Heavy builds require significant Vitality investment; fast-roll builds need very little.
+Unlike other stats, Vitality has no soft cap — you always gain 1 Equip Load per level (Fextralife forums).

 💪 Strength — Physical Weapon Damage